NeoScout-tech/ScoutMap-DIY/README.md

 ![ScoutMap](https://i.imgur.com/0glGFjl.png)

-Yo, welcome to the **ScoutMap** — a badass tool cooked up by the crew at [NetScout](https://netscout.tech).
+Yo, welcome to the **ScoutMap** — a badass tool cooked up by the crew at [NeoScout](https://neoscout.ru).
 This beast runs on ESP8266 for now, scanning networks, pinging hosts, and sniffing out open ports like a cyber bloodhound.
 It's lean, mean, and ready to dominate your network recon game.
-But hold up — we're already eyeing a full-on glow-up to our custom NetScout device on ESP32 for next-level performance.
+But hold up — we're already eyeing a full-on glow-up to our custom NeoScout device on ESP32 for next-level performance.
 Ready to dive in?
 Let's roll.

 ## What's This Thing Do?